 Line 1.
-If the corporation is a member of a controlled group, it must check the box on line 1 and complete Schedule O (Form 1120).
-Members of a controlled group must use Schedule O (Form 1120) to figure the tax for the group.
-See Schedule O (Form 1120) and its instructions for more information.
+If the corporation is a member of a controlled group, check the box on line 1.
+Complete and attach Schedule O (Form 1120), Consent Plan and Apportionment Schedule for a Controlled Group.
+Members of a controlled group must use Schedule O to report the apportionment of taxable income, income tax, and certain tax benefits between the members of the group.
+See Schedule O and its instructions for more information.